-- (1) Where a residential customer pays the retailer's bill using a method that results in the retailer incurring a merchant service fee, the retailer may recover the amount of that fee from the residential customer. - (2) Application of this clause to standard retail contracts
+(1) Where a residential customer pays the retailer's bill using a method that results in the retailer incurring a merchant service fee, the retailer may recover the amount of that fee from the residential customer.

 This clause does not applyies in relation to standard retail contracts.